-The increase in estrogens from the soy isoflavones can cause breast cancer.
+The increase in estrogens from soy isoflavones can cause breast health issues.
 There are lots of clinical studies backing this up.

 For example, in one study after only 14 days of eating soy protein, there was a significant increase in proliferation (increase in number) of the epithelial cells in the breasts, which are the cells that are most likely to turn cancerous.

-And in another study, there was a 29.2% increased number of breast epithelial cells when they supplemented with soy protein.
+And in another study, there was a 29.2% increased number of breast epithelial cells when were supplemented with soy protein.